matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	- False Negative
 Therefore our accuracy is:
 $$Accuracy = \frac{TP + TN}{TP + FP + TN + FN}$$
 This is the accuracy metric for a binary confusion matrix.
 While good, it comes with some drawbacks.
 Consider a case where a random classifier yields a very high `TN` count.
+For example, a classifier separating students who are doing well in college vs. students not doing well.
+95% of the time, we will randomly select a student who is doing well.
+This metric will not yield us any good information about the classifier if this is true.
+We need other metrics.

+Other Metrics: